openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 However, the size does not have to be specified.
 In most cases, one either wants to have vectorization at the maximal possible vector width, or no vectorization at all.
 Hence, the default size is `IRNode.VECTOR_SIZE_MAX`, except when using `failOn` or `counts` with comparisons `<`, `<=` or `=0`, where we have a default of `IRNode.VECTOR_SIZE_ANY`.

 More examples can be found in [IRExample](../../../testlibrary_tests/ir_framework/examples/IRExample.java).
-You can also find many examples in the Vector API and SuperWord tests, when searching for `IRNode.VECTOR_SIZE` or `IRNode.LOAD_V`.
+You can also find many examples in the Vector API and SuperWord tests, when searching for `IRNode.VECTOR_SIZE` or `IRNode.LOAD_VECTOR`.

 #### User-defined Regexes